xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.2 Introduce a BridgePoint transaction type for Move
 In BridgePoint, during a transaction the memory model is modified as needed to perform a specified task.
-When the memory model changes are completed the transaction is ended and at that time, file persistence occurs.
+When the memory model changes are completed the transaction is ended and at that time file persistence occurs.
 The move operation requires file handling that is different than what is done by other BridgePoint transaction types.
 For example, there are transation types for element creation and deletion, but move is different at the file system level and requires different processing.